caalberts/localroast/README.md

 ## Overview

 Localroast quickly stubs a HTTP server.
 It takes a JSON file with a list of paths and stub responses.
 Changes are autoloaded.
+Use it to develop and test an API client.

 ![localroast demo](localroast_demo.gif)